 Alexander Lowen resigned as Executive Director of the IIBA in 1996.
-Several presidents followed, and the current President is Garry Cockburn, psychotherapist in New Zealand (Welllington) and the Vice President, Claudia Ucros, psychotherapist in Belgium (Bruxelles).
+Several presidents followed, and the current President is Diana GUEST, psychotherapist in the USA (San Diego, CA) and the Vice President, Maria Rosaria Filoni, psychotherapist in Italy (Rome).

 Members belong to IIBA through membership in local societies, or as a member at large.
 The IIBA today has nearly 1600 active members and about 50 affiliated "local Societies" distributed worldwide.
-Bioenergetic Analysis is practiced in North America (USA, Canada), South America (Brazil, Argentina, Uruguay), throughout Western Europe, Israel and the Pacific area (New Zealand and Australia).
+Bioenergetic Analysis is practiced in North America, South America, throughout most of Western Europe, Israel and the Pacific area.
 Therapists from Eastern Europe (Poland, Russia) and Asia (China) have more recently discovered the practice and new training groups have started there.

-An Executive Committee (EC) is to execute the policies of the IIBA.
-Officers are elected by the Board of Trustees, among its members.
-It shall manage the current business of the organization in accordance with the Mission Statement and Goals of the organization as defined by the Board of Trustees.
+It is to execute the policies of the IIBA and it shall manage the current business of the organization in accordance with the Mission Statement and Goals of the organization.
 These include, among other things, making decisions on current business ; appointing Chairs of Committees and Working Groups and appointing coordinators for specific tasks; keeping in contact with the IIBA Faculty and overseeing Teaching activities; presenting a yearly budget and yearly report on the financial situation ofthe IIBA to the membership; overseeing the organization of the InternationalConference, and officially representing the IIBA outside the organization.

 Board of Trustees